mt-cly/BES/readme.md

 * This paper is inspired by the PSA[1](#cankao) and IRN[^2].
 In my view, the boundary is implicitly explored  through the prediction of  pixels-affinity, BES can be regarded as another implementation.

-cankao:Ahn J, Kwak S. Learning pixel-level semantic affinity with image-level supervision for weakly supervised semantic segmentation[C]//Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition.
+[cankao]:Ahn J, Kwak S. Learning pixel-level semantic affinity with image-level supervision for weakly supervised semantic segmentation[C]//Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition.
 2018: 4981-4990.
 [^2]:Ahn J, Cho S, Kwak S. Weakly supervised learning of instance segmentation with inter-pixel relations[C]//Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition.
 2019: 2209-2218.